Rep. Nydia Velazquez pushes back on calls for Justice Sonia Sotomayor to resign

 Blumenthal and other liberals worry that Sotomayor, who suffers from diabetes, might be forced to leave office by ill health or death during the next president’s four-year term.

 “A 78-year-old telling a 69-year-old it’s time to retire.
-Seriously?” asked Rep. Sylvia Garcia, a Houston Democrat.
+Seriously?” asked U.S. Rep. Sylvia Garcia, a Texas Democrat.
 “Let’s focus on winning in November, not planning for defeat.”

 Democrats are scarred by Republicans’ extraordinarily political success at stacking the top court with conservative justices and shifting it far to the right in recent years.